markdmillerjr/markdmillerjr.github.io/projects/capstone_project.md

   <img class="img-fluid" src="../img/capstone/WTT_Model_1.jpg">
 </div>

   The model was placed in a closed circuit wind tunnel with a maximum velocity of 230 ft/s.
+The model was rotated though -4 to 24 degrees angle of attack at a maximum velocity of 124.6 ft/s.

 <div class="text-center p-5">
   <img class="img-fluid" src="../img/capstone/Wind_Tunnel.png">